 Keeping painted turtles can help boost captive populations and ensure their survival, and are fun and easy to care for!
 Because they inhabit ponds and lakes, they can handle a skipped water change or two before they are negatively impacted, although this is not recommended.
 They can handle beginner mistakes other species cannot.

 📚 Read More >> Turtles That Stay Small

 How do I give my turtle away for adoption?

 Most local rescues or adoption agencies will take in unwanted turtles.
-Craigslist is a great option to rehome your pet, or online social media groups work just as well to finding your turtle a new home.
+Craigslist is a great option to rehome your pet, or online social media groups work just as well to find your turtle a new home.
 Many shelters and rescues are filled with red-eared sliders, so it sometimes is best to find an individual with a fenced-in pond or enclosed outdoor area to take in your unwanted turtle rather than looking at a rescue.

 Can I release my pet turtle into the wild?